 To designate an area for licensing, local authorities must decide whether landlords’ lack of effective management is contributing to the incidence of anti-social behaviour.
-Licence conditions can include, for example, requiring landlords to take action to deal with the behaviour, or ensuring that properties are not let to persons with a known record of anti-social behaviour (MHCLG 16 December 2024).
+Licence conditions can include, for example, requiring landlords to take action to deal with the behaviour, or ensuring that properties are not let to persons with a known record of anti-social behaviour (MHCLG 16 December 2024, para.
+25).
 There does not seem to be any official record of authorities operating selective licensing schemes but it is estimated that a third of London boroughs are affected (London Property Licensing – online).
 Licensing has been justified as targeting only the minority of ‘bad’ and ‘exploitative’ landlords who rent poor quality housing and attract anti-social tenants (Green Paper 2000 cited in Cowan and McDermont 2006).
 On the face of it, therefore, it is protective of tenants.
-Nevertheless, I argue that making landlords responsible for managing their tenants’ behaviour, backed by the threat of civil and criminal sanctions (Housing Act 2004, s95(2)), provides a compelling incentive for those unwilling, or lacking the expertise to manage vulnerable tenants (Green, Barratt and Wiltshire 2016), simply to evict them.
+Nevertheless, I argue that making landlords responsible for managing their tenants’ behaviour, backed by the threat of civil and criminal sanctions (Housing Act 2004, s.95(2)), provides a compelling incentive for those unwilling, or lacking the expertise to manage vulnerable tenants (Green, Barratt and Wiltshire 2016), simply to evict them.
 It may also encourage discrimination in letting practices for certain groups (Harrison and Davis 2001).

 Government guidance emphasises the need for authorities to support landlords and tenants and for schemes to be sufficiently resourced to assist landlords to comply with the licensing conditions (MHCLG December 2024).
 Nevertheless, in areas of social and economic deprivation, compounded by 10 years of a central government public sector austerity agenda and the effects of the current ‘cost of living crisis’, it is questionable the extent to which these lofty aspirations will be achievable.
 With the current availability of relatively fast and inexpensive no-fault eviction, through section 21, it must surely be in landlords’ interests to evict problematic tenants to ensure compliance with their licence.
 Indeed, given the government’s sustained emphasis on creating ever more extensive legal mechanisms for social landlords to evict tenants because of their behaviour, it is surely hypocritical to expect private landlords to act differently.
 Consequently, while licensing ostensibly aims to improve conditions in the private sector by regulating ‘bad’ landlords, it may effectively serve to penalise poor or vulnerable tenants.